mliew21396/remote-work-u2/week-6/2-variable-scope/README.md

 `block_variable_3` is defined in the INNER block, so running `block_method_3` will give you a undefined variable error(line 39).
 Ruby would have to look down in the block to find this variable, so it has no idea what you want.

-Here are the different types of scope you will find in ruby.
+Here are the different types of scope you will find in Ruby.

 ```ruby
 CONSTANT = 5